-I work with a young man who happens to be African American.
-Recently, I had an odd exchange with a regulator who asked me to stay behind while everyone else left.
-I wondered what I got myself into as these conversations rarely go well in my industry.
+I work with a young guy who happened to be born African American.
+Recently, I had an odd exchange with an industry regulator who asked me to stay behind from a meeting while everyone else left.
+I wondered what I got myself into as these conversations rarely go well.

 He sat across from me at the paper-veneered cherry table and I gulped.

 “Thanks for coming by, Dennis,” he said, shuffling papers.
 I wondered if my resume was current.
 He smiled but looked confused and asked, “Do you think the company knows what they have in this guy?”
 He was talking about my friend who was also in the first meeting.

 Maybe I looked a little dopey because he kept going.